academe/omnipay-mpay24/README.md

 The `$response` will contain the normal Omnipay statuses and messages to define the result.

+Note: your `complete` endpoint will be given the transaction result when redirected from the gateway.
+This result is **not** signed, and so can be easily faked by an end user.
+For this reason, this driver fetches the result from the gateway (a "pull" notification) to ensure no untrusted user data becomes a part of the process.

 ## Payment Page

 The payment page sends the user to the payment gateway to make a payment.
 The user will have a single payment type chosen for them, or can choose from a range of payment types offered, from a list filtered by the merchant site.

+### Purchase (redirect)

 ```php
 ```php